 As a precautionary measure, we recommend that you remain vigilant to protect against potential fraud or identity theft by, among other things, reviewing your account statements and monitoring credit reports closely.
 If you detect any suspicious activity on an account, you should promptly notify the financial institution or company with which the account is maintained.
-You should also promptly report any fraudulent activity or any suspected incidents of identity theft to proper law enforcement authorities, including the police and your state's attorney general, as well as the Federal Trade Commission ("FTC").
+You should also promptly report any fraudulent activity or any suspected incidents of identity theft to proper law enforcement authorities, including your local police or sheriff's office and your state's attorney general, as well as the Federal Trade Commission ("FTC").
+You have a right to a copy of the police report, and you may need to give copies of the police report to creditors to clear up your records and access some services that are free to identity theft victims.